-If all you look at is the stat sheet, you might think after Rosen played the rest of the first half, Bradford's jersey sales spiked.
+If all you look at is the stat sheet, you might think after Rosen played the rest of the first half that Bradford's jersey sales would have spiked.
 Rosen hit on just six of 13 throws for 41 yards, posting a robust passer rating of 53.7.

 But Rosen's stats don't tell the whole story of his performance.
 Playing without key offensive contributors like Johnson and Larry Fitzgerald and behind a second-team offensive line that played like a fifth-team offensive line, Rosen got very little time to throw.
 There were also some catchable passes that weren't, well, caught.

 Rosen gets a share of the blame, too.
 He took a delay penalty due to a communication error and threw an errant pass that should have been taken back for a score.
 There is still a lot of work to be done, and, for now at least, there is no quarterback controversy in the desert.